Redirect Map Bloated to Thousands of Lines, Slowing Builds

 /category/ai-tools/* /ai-applications/:splat 301

-Cross-reference redirect sources with:
+Cross-reference redirect sources with four signals:

 • Search Console: any impressions in 12 months?